fatmazayrek/Qt-Quick-and-QML-for-Beginners/README.md

 In this repository, I added some important points in the course **_Qt Quick and QML for Beginners/ Daniel Gakwaya"_** that I took online :eyes:

-I hope it benefits your studies	:butterfly:
+I hope it benefits your studies	👩🏼‍🏫